jagodki/Offline-MapMatching/README.md

 ## Hints for usage
 - the progress of the computation will be displayed with a progressbar (starts from zero for every computation step) and written to the QGIS-log
-- it is recommended to set the meaximum search distance as low as possible, because this setting has a very huge influence on the computation time
+- it is recommended to set the maximum search distance as low as possible, because this setting has a very huge influence on the computation time
 - it is recommended to use a low segmented network layer, because candidate points will be searched for every linestring, i.e. the more linestrings can be found in the maximum search distance, the more candidates will be found and the more computation time is needed